Skip to main content

 A Systems View of Hormonal Synergy and Risk

 The interplay with estrogen metabolism is where the “combined therapy” aspect becomes most salient.
 The enzyme aromatase converts testosterone to estradiol.
-Estradiol has its own powerful, protective cardiovascular effects, including favorable impacts on the and direct beneficial actions on the vascular wall.
+Estradiol has its own powerful, protective cardiovascular effects, including favorable impacts on the lipid profile and direct beneficial actions on the vascular wall.

 The clinical decision to use an aromatase inhibitor like Anastrozole must therefore be weighed carefully.
 While it can mitigate estrogenic side effects, it may also blunt the cardiovascular benefits derived from estradiol.
 The optimal strategy involves achieving a balanced testosterone-to-estrogen ratio that maximizes the benefits of both hormones.